lupydev/lupydev/README.md

 ### Hi 👋 I am Luis!

-- 😄 I'm a fan of SQL, Python, Excel, Tableau, and Power BI
+- 😄 I'm a fan of Python, Django, FastAPI, and SQL
-- 🌱 I’m a Data Analyst committed to never stop learning
+- 🌱 I’m a Backend developer committed to never stop learning
-- 🌐 Visit my [portfolio website](https://www.dataluis.com) if you want to discover more about me
+- 🌐 Visit [lupy.dev](https://lupy.dev) if you want to discover more about me
-- 📫 You can reach me at hello@dataluis.com
+- 📫 You can reach me at job@lupy.dev

 ||T|h|i|n|g|s||I||♥||
 |-|-|-|-|-|-|-|-|-|-|-|-|